VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) enables you to:

 You have a choice of proxy deployment option:

 - Initially, as part of the in-product Getting Started workflow, trial users install their first integration - often an integration with the local host.
-In that case, the data source, the agent, and the proxy all run on the same host and the proxy forwards metrics to the Wavefront service.
+In that case, the data source, the agent, and the proxy all run on the same host and the proxy forwards metrics to the Operations for Applications service.

 - As your environment grows, you place the proxy on a dedicated host.
-Different agents and other data sources can send metrics to the proxy, and the proxy forwards the metrics to the Wavefront service.
+Different agents and other data sources can send metrics to the proxy, and the proxy forwards the metrics to your Operations for Applications service.
 Agents can run either on the same host as the data source or on a different host.

 - In production environments, you can place two proxies or a fleet of proxies behind a load balancer for optimal performance and high availability.
 In that case, each proxy must have a unique name.
 Your fleet of proxies does not run on the same host as your data sources.